theoccasionalist/pantry-shop/README.md

 # Pantry Shop

-This is an unbuildable sample of the source code for a food pantry application currently in development.
+This is an unbuildable sample of the source code for a food pantry application currently in testing.

 # User Input
 ![user_input](https://user-images.githubusercontent.com/28411165/96400006-b2aaae80-119d-11eb-9c72-08279a7fbdf4.PNG)